-Conversions can refer to multiple different actions a user takes on your site after clicking an ad.
+Conversions are quite multi-faceted.
+They can refer to multiple different actions a user takes on your site after clicking an ad.

 This is an important Google Ads metric to keep in mind, as it can show whether your business goals are actually being met or not.

 Yet another Google Ads Metric that is pretty self explanatory – how much you’re paying for each conversion on average.

 This is a little bit trickier – view-through conversions are conversions where a user has not clicked on your ad, but has seen it and then later gone to your site organically and made a conversion.

 These can skew your cost per conversion a little bit, so to work out your true cost per conversion, add up your view-through conversions and your actual conversions, and divide by your overall cost.

 Other Google Ads Metrics

 Where there are hundreds of strange Google Ads metrics, these are the run-of-the-mill everyday metrics that are used by us for all of our clients to better understand the success of the campaigns we are running.